Pansophism

-Pansophism, in older usage often pansophy, is a concept in the educational system of universal knowledge proposed by John Amos Comenius, a Czech educator. "[Comenius's] second great interest was in furthering the Baconian attempt at the organization of all human knowledge.
+"[Comenius's] second great interest was in furthering the Baconian attempt at the organization of all human knowledge.
 He became one of the leaders in the encyclopædic or pansophic movement of the seventeenth century".

-Pansophic principle
+Etymology

+The word pansophism comes from the Greek words pansophos plus the suffix -ism.

+The word pansophy comes from the Neo-Latin word pansophia, derived from the Greek words πᾶν (pan) 'all' and σοφία (sophia) 'wisdom'.